corinnpope/cp_site/_posts/2021-08-24-saving-puppeteer-screenshots-with-active-storage.md

 **Entering a URL and taking a screenshot of it using puppeteer** was an idea [@excid3](https://twitter.com/excid3) had suggested a while back I've been meaning to implement.
 I had some time this weekend and thought I may as well give it a go.

 But I ran into a lot of issues when getting it to work.
 First, since puppeteer is mostly javascript, I knew I'd probably want to use either a lot of stimulusJS or a gem.
 I don't want to write everything from the ground up.
 [Grover](https://github.com/Studiosity/grover) landed up fitting the bill.
-The only thing was that most of the tutorials on it were around PDFs and there wasn't any rails documentation in the docs.
+The only thing was that most of the tutorials on it were around PDFs and there wasn't any rails specific documentation in the docs on getting it set up with Active Storage.

 Grover gave a nice `.to_png` method that was super handy, but it didn't really give a great explanation of what you were getting with that.
 So first issue was trying to decode what that meant.
 Literally.